RoundSalmon4/pokerogue-fusioncalc/README.md

 ## Features

-* Select two Pokémon for fusion from filterable menus
+* Select two Pokémon for fusion from filterable menus.
-* Calculate and display the resulting fusion's stats
+* Calculate and display the resulting fusion's stats.
-* Display type effectiveness for the fused Pokémon
+* Display type effectiveness for the fused Pokémon.
-* Provide links to additional PokeRogue resources
+* Provide links to additional PokeRogue resources.
-* Toggle for Dark Mode theme
+* Toggle for Dark Mode theme.

 ### How to use

 * Download `FusionCalc.pyw`, and `pokemon_data.csv` into the same directory.
-* Verify you meet the requirements (the scripts should warn of missing libraries)
+* Verify you meet the requirements.
 * run `FusionCalc.pyw`

 ### Requirements